JuliaPabst/Wine_Online_Shop/README.md

 # Wine_Online_Shop
-An e-commerce interface for buying wine and olive oil
+An e-commerce interface for buying wine